Max-Makhrov/sheetjobs/README.md

 All files have also the same script file called [\_Const.gs](https://github.com/Max-Makhrov/sheetjobs/blob/master/const_.gs).
 It gets all settings for the script.

-#SheetJobs is a template for doing routine tasks in Goolge Sheets, Docs, Slides.
+#sheetjobs is a template for doing routine tasks in Goolge Sheets, Docs, Slides.
 Use one of the following samples.

 ## Files & Folders
 [**FolderFiles**](https://github.com/Max-Makhrov/sheetjobs/blob/master/FolderFiles.gs)